Our view: Reducing gun violence can't be at the expense of social justice reform

 Now, though, Democrats in power from the White House to state capitols to Gracie Mansion in New York City, are attempting some very tricky trapeze maneuvers in trying to balance their commitments to police reform as a tool to achieve racial justice while also channeling resources to police agencies to address an alarming rise in gun violence.

+In New York alone, homicides involving guns surged 80% in 2020.
+We have reported extensively on the rise in crime and gang activity in multiple cities and towns across the Empire State.

-In a similar discussion with our colleagues in the Empire State, New York Gov. Kathy Hochul said that curbing the violence was a top priority — even as police agencies must continue to do better engaging with communities of color.
+In a conversation with the USA TODAY Network New York Editorial Board late last month, Gov. Kathy Hochul said that curbing the violence was a top priority — even as police agencies must continue to do better engaging with communities of color.

-"Well, that's the balance that is very important to strike, Hochul said.
+"Well, that's the balance that is very important to strike, Hochul told us.
 "But right now, there is an unease, there's an anxiety that was not there before the pandemic hit. … We have to deal with the sense that people don't feel comfortable in their streets."

+Young people express anxiety, fear: Gun violence on the minds of New York teens, residents as President Biden comes to NYC

 Hochul took part in President Joe Biden's visit to New York City Thursday.
 Biden, along with U.S. Attorney General Merrick Garland, met with the governor and Mayor Eric Adams to announce new federal initiatives to stem the flow of illegal guns.